finos/FDC3/docs/api/supported-platforms.md

 #### Usage

-FDC3 offers the [`Finos.Fdc3` NuGet package](https://www.nuget.org/packages/Finos.Fdc3) that can by used by .NET applications to target operations from the [API Specification](api/spec) in a consistent way.
+FDC3 offers the [`Finos.Fdc3` NuGet package](https://www.nuget.org/packages/Finos.Fdc3) that can be used by .NET applications to target operations from the [API Specification](api/spec) in a consistent way.
 Each FDC3-compliant desktop agent that the application runs in, can then provide an implementation of the FDC3 API operations.

 ## Hybrid